Chinese name: Unusual names

 Because the small number of Chinese surnames leads to confusion in social environments, and because some Chinese parents have a desire to give individuality, some Chinese have received unusual given names.
 As of April 2009, about 60 million Chinese people have unusual characters in their names.
 A 2006 report by the Chinese public security bureau stated that of about 55,000 Chinese characters used in the People's Republic of China, only 32,232 of those are supported by the ministry's computers.
 The PRC government has asked individuals with unusual names to change them so they can get new computer-readable public identity cards, and the diversity prevents them from receiving new identity cards if they do not change their names.

-Beginning in at least 2003, the PRC government has been writing a list of standardized characters for everyday usage in life, which would be the pool of characters to select from when a child is given his or her name.
+Beginning in at least 2003, the PRC government has been writing a list of standardized characters for everyday usage in life, which would be the pool of characters to select from when a child is given their name.
 Originally the limits were to go in place in 2005.
 In April 2009, the list had been revised 70 times, and it still has not been put into effect.

 Wang Daliang, a China Youth University for Political Sciences linguistics scholar, said that "Using obscure names to avoid duplication of names or to be unique is not good.
 Now a lot of people are perplexed by their names.
 The computer cannot even recognize them and people cannot read them.
 This has become an obstacle in communication."
 Zhou Youyong, the dean of the Southeast University law school, argued that the ability to choose the name of one's children is a fundamental right, so the PRC government should be careful when making new naming laws.

 While the vast majority of Han Chinese names consist of two or three characters, there are some Han Chinese with longer names, up to 15 characters.
 In addition, transliteration of ethnic languages into Chinese characters often results in long names.